Software Engineering: A Modern Approach

 According to the author, decorators introduce unnecessary complexity

-to the file opening process in Java.
+into file-opening process in Java.
 His main argument is that, as a

 general rule, using a buffer is beneficial when opening any file.

-Therefore, buffers should be provided by default, rather than through a
+Therefore, buffers should be provided by default rather than through a

 decorator.
 Consequently, FileInputStream